qmcs/qmcs.github.io/content/articles/018-robocode.md

 > **Note:**
 > You choose the values, depending how much you want to move or turn.
 They are not set in stone.

+You can put as many lines as you want in the loop, but remember the loop will be repeated infinitely.
+It does not need to be very long to be effective.

 --------

 ```java